-Clinically proven BEAM Central Vacuum System removes dirt and allergens from living areas... reducing allergy symptoms as much as 61%!*
+Clinically proven, BEAM Central Vacuum Systems removes dirt and allergens from the living areas... reducing allergy symptoms as much as 61%!

 Unlike conventional vacuums that can recirculate dust, a BEAM Central Vacuum System removes 100% of contacted dirt, dust mites, pollen, dander and other allergens and carries them away from living areas—to help improve indoor air quality.
 Research has proven that a BEAM system provides measurable relief for allergy sufferers—as much as 61%!*.
 A BEAM central vacuum system makes for a cleaner home and healthier living, even if you don't suffer from allergies.